In Removr, we develop solutions for removing CO2 from the atmosphere and store it permanently in the geosphere.

 Previously General Manager at Wärtsilä Gas Solutions, responsible for LNG terminals and Liquefaction plants.
 Previous roles include Business Development Manager at Wärtsilä and Contract Manager and Project Manager at Hamworthy Gas Systems, ABB and Refeigneration Engineering in Norway and internationally.
 MSc Mechanical Engineering, Norwegian University of Science and Technology.

 Serial entrepreneur and former trader, analyst and business intelligence architect.
 Nine years as founder and business developer.
-MSc Business Development, Copenhagen Business School.
 BSc Industrial Economics & Technology Management, Norwegian University of Science and Technology.
-Additional higher education within computer engineering, psychology and finance.
+Additional higher education within business development, computer engineering, psychology and finance.

 Managing Partner in Vanir Green Industries, Removr’s main owner.
 Recent roles include Investment Director Ventures, Vice President Business Development and Project Director for batteries in Equinor.
 Previous head of the CEOs Office in Equinor (Statoil) and personal advisor to former President and CEO, Helge Lund.
 MSc International Relations, London School of Economics.